richsalz/ietf-gh-scripts/README.md

 The two main scripts are:

-- `mk-ietf-wg`: Creates an Organization for a working group
+- `make-ietf-wg`: Creates an Organization for a working group
-- `mk-ietf-draft`: Creates a repository within an existing org for an I-D
+- `make-ietf-draft`: Creates a repository within an existing org for an I-D

 There's also one for individual drafts that creates a repo in the user's
 account:

-- `mk-ind-draft`
+- `make-indiv-draft`

 If you're not comfortable with building and running these tools, and just want to get things set up so that you can use GitHub, that's okay.
 Just ask